Busted-stamped-in-red-on-brown-paper

 In truth, there are so many reasons why AI won’t solve all your problems.
 And if you think this is a shortcut to getting cheaper content, you can think again on that too.

-Rewriting incoherent AI ramblings, sourced from god knows where, will take longer than writing it from scratch.
-Any content writer who agrees to fix it for you should be charging double their normal rate, not working at a discount!
+Fact-checking and rewriting incoherent AI ramblings, sourced from god knows where, is no fun and it can take longer than researching and writing it from scratch.
+Any content writer who agrees to fix it for you should be charging more than their normal rate, not working at a discount!

 Publishing and tracking content

-In this section we’ll look at what happens when the content is written — because, contrary to myths, that’s not the end of the story.
+In this section we’ll look at what happens when the content is written — because, contrary to popular belief, that’s not the end of the story.

 Ebook-on-amplifying-content-on-a-table

 Some business owners don’t have time for content.
-They think it takes too long to kick in and they prefer advertising because it shows instant results.
+They say it takes too long to work and they prefer advertising because it shows instant results.

 This may be the case if you hit publish then don’t do anything else.
 But if you amplify and promote your content, it can reach your audience quickly and take effect sooner.